Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 Two Azure AD apps must be registered in order to make the optional login and document level access control system work correctly.
 One app is for the client UI.
 The client UI is implemented as a [single page application](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration).
 The other app is for the API server.
 The API server uses a [confidential client](https://learn.microsoft.com/azure/active-directory/develop/msal-client-applications) to call the [Microsoft Graph API](https://learn.microsoft.com/graph/use-the-api).

+### Automatic Setup

+The easiest way to setup the two apps is to use the `azd` CLI.
+We've written scripts that will automatically create the two apps and configure them for use with the sample.
+To trigger the automatic setup, run the following commands:

+1. Run `azd env set AZURE_USE_AUTHENTICATION true` to enable the login UI and App Service authentication.
+1. Run `azd env set AZURE_AUTH_TENANT_ID <YOUR-TENANT-ID>` to set the tenant ID associated with authentication.
+2. Run `azd up` to deploy the app.

 ### Manual Setup

 The following instructions explain how to setup the two apps using the Azure Portal.